On quantum aspects of the higher-derivative Lorentz-breaking extension of QED: Summary

-We verified the unitarity in our theory, both at the tree level and at the one-loop level.
-We checked directly that the optical theorem is satisfied in both cases, therefore, we conclude that, if higher time derivatives are absent, the unitarity in our theory is preserved.
-We conclude that this manner of introducing the higher derivatives is compatible with the unitarity as well as the Horava-Lifshitz methodology.
-However, the advantage of the approach presented in this paper is that, unlike the Horava-Lifshitz theories \cite{Horava:2009uw}, in our case the Lorentz symmetry breaking continues to be small which is much more convenient from the viewpoint of achieving the consistency with experimental measurements which, as it is well known, impose very strong upper boundaries on Lorentz-breaking effects.
+We verified unitarity in our theory, both at the tree level and at the one-loop level.
+We checked directly that the optical theorem is satisfied in both cases, therefore, we conclude that, even in the presence of higher time derivatives, unitarity in our theory is preserved for the processes we have considered, which rises the hope that other situations, and, in particular, other field theory models, where higher time derivatives do not jeopardize unitarity, are also possible.
+We conclude that this manner of introducing the higher derivatives is compatible with unitarity as well as the Horava-Lifshitz methodology where only higher spatial derivatives are present.
+However, the advantage of our approach is that, unlike the Horava-Lifshitz theories \cite{Horava:2009uw}, in our case the Lorentz symmetry breaking continues to be small which is much more reasonable from the viewpoint of achieving the consistency with experimental measurements, which, as it is well known \cite{datatables}, impose very strong upper boundaries on Lorentz-breaking effects.

 {\bf Acknowledgements.} This work was partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq).
 The work by A. Yu.
 P. has been supported by the CNPq project No. 303783/2015-0.